Symmetry, Thermodynamics and Topology in Active Matter: From spontaneous flow to active turbulence

+\paragraph{\mcm{Polar and nematic active fluids.}} \mcm{Active particles with a head and a tail, such as bacteria~\cite{wensink2012meso}, birds~\cite{toner1995long,Ballerini1232}, polar \SR{vibrated grains \cite{kumar2014flocking}}, and Quincke rotors~\cite{bricard2013emergence}, can organize into states with polar (ferromagnetic) order and macroscopic mean motion - a flock.} \mcm{Apolar active particles in contrast form active fluids with nematic liquid crystalline order, where the rod-like entities have a common orientation, but no preferred direction.
+This more subtle type of orientational order, familiar from the physics of passive liquid crystals~\cite{chaikin2000principles}, has been observed in} active systems on many scales, from subcellular structures, such as the mitotic spindle that controls cell division, to suspensions of cytoskeletal filaments and associated motor proteins~\cite{sanchez2012spontaneous,zhang2020dynamics}, crawling bacteria~\cite{nishiguchi2017long,dell2018growing,yaman2018emergence}, epithelia~\cite{kawaguchi2017topological,saw2017topological,blanch2018turbulent}, monolayers of vibrated granular rods~\cite{narayan2007long} and even entire multicellular organisms~\cite{maroudas2021topological}. \mcm{Active nematics have no net mean flow, but display a complex self-sustained spatiotemporal dynamics that resembles the streaming used by cells to continuously circulate their fluid content.}

+The uniform ordered bulk states of both polar and nematic active fluids are generically unstable, at any activity~\cite{Simha2002}, to self-sustained chaotic spatiotemporal flows or active turbulence~\cite{alert2021active}, \mcm{ as exemplified in Fig.~\ref{fig:turbulence}.
+The vortical flows look qualitatively similar in both types of system, raising the question of how \SR{the symmetry of the orientational order affects} the behavior and scaling properties.}

-At high density, collections of self-driven active entities can form active fluids that flow spontaneously with no externally applied forces or pressure gradients~\cite{Simha2002,voituriez2005spontaneous}.
-Since individual active units are often elongated or polarized along an axis, such self-driven fluids can exhibit liquid crystalline order~\cite{marchetti2013hydrodynamics}.
-Active fluids with polar symmetry, such as bacterial suspensions~\cite{wensink2012meso}, bird flocks~\cite{toner1995long,Ballerini1232} and dense collections of Quincke rotors~\cite{bricard2013emergence}, can organize in states with macroscopic mean motion - a flock.
-The order parameter for the transition to a flocking state is the mean polarization vector or self-propulsive velocity of the active entities.
-The dynamics of these polar fluids is well characterized by the Toner-Tu equations~\cite{toner2005hydrodynamics} which marry the Navier-Stokes hydrodynamics of simple fluids to the relaxational dynamics of magnets.
+The order parameter for the flocking transition is the mean polarization vector or self-propulsive velocity of the active entities, which of course has the same vectorial symmetry as the flow velocity of the fluid.
+One can then often describe the dynamics in terms of a single vector field through the Toner-Tu equations~\cite{toner2005hydrodynamics} which marry the Navier-Stokes hydrodynamics of simple fluids to the relaxational dynamics of magnets.